Pearls from artists* # 346

 Comments are welcome!

 Posted on April 3, 2019, in An Artist's Life, Inspiration, Pearls from Artists, Quotes, Studio and tagged "A LIfe in the Arts: Practical Guidance and Inspiration for Creative and Performing Artists", actively, art-making, artistically, Buddhist, creative, creativity, definition, doing, elements, engage, Eric Maisel, following, great courage, great faith, great question, hands, heart, knowing, loving, mind, Studio, tasks, teaching, useful.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 346.